Look What You Made Me Do: Background and release

-Taylor Swift released her fifth studio album, 1989, on October 27, 2014; it sold 10 million copies worldwide less than three years after its release, and three of the album's singles reached number one on the US Billboard Hot 100.
-The album propelled Swift to pop stardom; Billboard wrote that it brought forth "a kind of cultural omnipresence that's rare for a 2010s album".
-Swift's popularity turned her into a media fixation, and her once-wholesome "America's Sweetheart" reputation was tarnished by short-lived romantic relationships and public celebrity controversies, including a publicized feud with the rapper Kanye West and his then-wife, the media personality Kim Kardashian, over West's song "Famous" (2016) in which he claims he made Swift a success ("I made that bitch famous").
+Taylor Swift released her fifth studio album, 1989, on October 27, 2014; it sold 10 million copies worldwide less than three years after its release, and its singles received heavy rotation on radio for one year and a half, leading to Billboard describing its success as "a kind of cultural omnipresence that's rare for a 2010s album".
+The album propelled Swift to pop stardom, and her fame was accompanied by increasing media scrutiny on her image.

+Her once-wholesome "America's Sweetheart" reputation was tarnished by short-lived romantic relationships and public celebrity controversies, including a publicized feud with the rapper Kanye West and his then-wife, the media personality Kim Kardashian, over West's song "Famous" (2016), in which he claims he made Swift a success ("I made that bitch famous").
 Although Swift said she never consented to the said lyric, Kardashian released a phone recording between Swift and West, in which the former seemingly consented to another portion of the song.
 After the West–Kardashian controversy, Swift became a subject of an online "#IsOverParty" hashtag, where online audiences used the "snake" emoji to describe her.
 Detractors regarded Swift as fake and calculating, a conclusion that surmounted after years of what they saw as a deliberate maneuver to carefully cultivate her public image.
 Swift became increasingly reticent on social media despite a large following and avoided the press amidst the commotion and ultimately withdrew from public appearances.
-She went through a hiatus mid-2016 and felt "people might need a break from [her]".
+She opted to take a hiatus after The 1989 World Tour concluded in December 2015, stating "I think people might need a break from me".

 On August 18, 2017, Swift blanked out all of her social media accounts, which prompted media speculation on new music.
 In the following days, she uploaded silent, black-and-white short videos of CGI snakes onto social media, which attracted widespread press attention.
 Imagery of snakes was inspired by the West–Kardashian controversy and featured prominently in Swift's social media posts.
 On August 23, she announced on Instagram a new album, titled Reputation.
 The following day, she unveiled the lead single from the album, "Look What You Made Me Do", which was released for streaming and download on digital platforms by Big Machine Records.
 A lyric video was released simultaneously; it was produced by Swift and Joseph Kahn and directed by ODD.
 The lyric video features prominent snake imagery, depicting the chorus with an ouroboros, and its graphics were influenced by the aesthetics of Saul Bass for the 1958 film Vertigo.
 It was viewed over 19 million times within the first 24 hours on YouTube, setting a record for the most-viewed lyric video in that time frame.

-"Look What You Made Me Do" impacted US contemporary hit radio on August 29, 2017.
-In Germany, the track was released as a CD single by Universal Music on October 27, 2017.
+"Look What You Made Me Do" was released to US contemporary hit radio on August 29, 2017.
 Media publications regarded "Look What You Made Me Do" as Swift's comeback after her year of hiatus from the public spotlight.